rsp/getnode/README.md

     sudo apt-get install build-essential libssl-dev curl

-to have everything needed to build Node.
+to have everything needed to build and test Node.

 For more info on Node's dependencies see:
 [Node Installation](https://github.com/ry/node/wiki/Installation)